This article was last updated on 28 February 2025.

 None of the criteria that I typically use to determine a consultancy's level of performance were met to qualify it for the ‘high-performing’ status.

-That’s why, in this post, I’d like to clarify what I mean by high-performing boutique consultancies and what, in my opinion, doesn’t cut it.
+That’s why, in this post, I’d like to clarify what I mean by high-performing consulting firms and what, in my opinion, doesn’t cut it.

 Let’s go over these one by one.